andyzhangx/demo/linux/azuredisk/azuredisk-sizegrow.md

   cachingmode: None
 allowVolumeExpansion: true
 ```
- - Before run `kubectl edit pvc pvc-azuredisk` operation, pls make sure this PVC is not mounted by any pod(change the replica count to 0, this will terminate the pod and detach the disk, need wait a few minutes) otherwise there would be resize error.
+ - Before run `kubectl edit pvc pvc-azuredisk` operation, pls make sure this PVC is not mounted by any pod, otherwise there would be resize error.
+There are a few ways to achieve this, wait a few minutes for the PVC disk detached from the node after below operation:
+   - option#1: cordon all nodes and then delete the original pod,
+   - option#2: change the replica count to 0, this will terminate the pod and detach the disk

 Now run `kubectl edit pvc pvc-azuredisk` to change azuredisk PVC size from 6GB to 10GB

 ```
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,
 # and an empty file will abort the edit.
 If an error occurs while saving this file will be